DocNow/twarc-videos/README.md

 tweets.
 This is nice because youtube_dl downloads video from [many more platforms] than YouTube including Twitter itself.

-To use twarc-videos first you need to install twarc and this plugin:
+To use twarc-videos first you need to install it:

-    pip install twarc
     pip install twarc-videos

 Now you can collect data using the core twarc utility.
 For example this search